poyrazn/OS_Assignment1/README.md

 ### Part 2 (Inverted Letter Cases)

 In this part, the goal is to manage IPC via pipes.
 Similarly, one process is given a string and writes it into a pipe and wait for reading, whereas the other process reads the message from the pipe, toggles its letters (e.g. a-->A or C-->c)and sends it back through the pipe.
+For the purposes of this project, two bidirectional pipes have been used.
+(One for each processes)